-14. Educational visitors to school.
+14. Educational visitors to school

 We will undertake risk assessment and use professional judgement and experience when deciding whether to seek an enhanced DBS for any volunteer not engaging in regulated activity.
-In doing so we will consider:
+In doing so, we will consider:

-- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check - We will clearly have decided the level of supervision required through risk assessment - the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2022
+- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check. - We will clearly have decided the level of supervision required through risk assessment - the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2023.

 We have clear visitor's procedure that enables us to offer pupil experiences of meeting other professionals to extend knowledge and curriculum.
 This clearly states whether they are supervised or unsupervised within the school.
+Any invitations to outside clubs from visitors in the school, must be passed through the headteacher first.